 Oklahoma Governor has ordered that all American flags be flown at half-staff this weekend in honor of the trooper.
 The troopers funeral will be held tomorrow at noon in Broken Bow.

-If you or your loved one has been injured in a collision, you need experienced legal assistance on your side.
-At The Edwards Law Firm, we pride ourselves on helping injured people get justice after an accident.
+If you or your loved one has been injured in a collision, you need experienced legal assistance on your side contact one of our Tulsa personal injury lawyers.
+At The Edwards Law Firm, we pride ourselves on helping the injured get justice after an accident.